explosion/thinc/website/docs/api-schedules.md

 ## plateau {#plateau tag="function" new="9"}

 Yields values from the wrapped schedule, exponentially scaled by the number of times optimization has plateaued.
-This schedule requires an additional `last_score` argument, which is a tuple of the shape `(last_score_step, last_score)`.
+The caller must pass model evaluation scores through the `last_score` argument for the scaling to be adjusted.
+The last evaluation score is passed through the `last_score` argument as a tuple (`last_score_step`, `last_score`).
 This tuple indicates when a model was last evaluated (`last_score_step`) and with what score (`last_score`).

 <grid>